facebook/react-strict-dom/packages/react-strict-dom/README.md

 **For native**

+In additional to installing `react-strict-dom`, please install the following packages:

 ```
 npm install react react-native
 ```

+On native platforms, RSD builds on the design goals of the ["React DOM for Native proposal"](https://github.com/react-native-community/discussions-and-proposals/pull/496) by polyfilling a large number of standard APIs, and by leveraging new web capabilities coming to React Native.

 ## Examples

-Styles are compiled by [StyleX](https://github.com/facebook/stylex) and passed to elements using the `style` prop.
+Styles are passed to elements using the `style` prop.
 The `style` prop accepts an array of static and dynamic styles.

 ```jsx
 import { css, html } from 'react-strict-dom';